Cicisonghina/articles-maman-et-pm/articles/08_stack_technique/08_EN_stack_technique_en.md

 ## The "Build" Mentality: When No Solution Exists

-During my entrepreneurial adventure, I encountered professionals whose needs had never been addressed by tech.
+During my entrepreneurial adventure ([read about it here](https://medium.com/@cecidimaulo/i-launched-my-company-and-found-out-i-was-pregnant-the-same-week-affe5c163856)), I encountered professionals whose needs had never been addressed by tech.
 This led to the idea for **Carhorsel**, a platform to optimize saddle-fitters' routes.
 We chose to **build** because no existing tool solved this specific problem.

 **What this forges in me as a PM:**